Victoria Central Appraisal District

 - Through our extensive experience, we have gathered sales and unequal appraisal data formatted to meet the specific requirements of Victoria CAD and the Victoria County ARB.

-- According to Victoria CAD, property owners saved $2 million more in 2023 ($10 million) than they did in 2022 ($8 million) in property taxes.
-In 2023, property owners in Victoria County filed protests regarding the taxable value of 13,630 accounts.
+- According to Victoria CAD, property owners saved $11 million in property taxes for 2024.
+In the same year, property owners in Victoria County filed protests regarding the taxable value of 8,270 accounts.

-- The proportion of parcels contested in Victoria County has been consistently increasing since 2021, when it was at a low of 8% and reached 22% in 2023.
+- The proportion of parcels contested in Victoria County reached 12% in 2024.

 Save With O’Connor